-This doesn’t mean that you can’t have the best of both worlds.
-Use these 6 tips to be successful in college, while still having the best 4 years of your life:
+Use these 6 college success tips, while still having the best 4 years of your life:

 1. Attend Class

 My major required attendance (It counted for 30% of our grade!), so this was an easy one for me.
 I don’t mean it was easy to get up for an 8AM after going out the night before, but I always made sure to go to class and nap later.

 This is something I would strongly recommend you do as well.
-Some professors have participation points you can only earn by attending class or hold pop quizzes.
+Some professors have participation points you can only earn by attending class or they will hold pop quizzes.
 It may seem like a minor amount you’d be skipping, but if you get a zero on a third of your grade, your test scores will have to be phenomenal to pass!
 Make sure to attend class and pay attention.
 The information will be worth your time.
 And if you need help getting a full night’s sleep before class, check out this article.

 2. Manage Your Time

 Sometimes I feel like professors get together and think of ways to make their students stress out.
-I would have 3 HUGE projects all due the exact same week (By huge, I mean they’d each have over 50hrs worth of work that I’d have to invest to complete them).
+I would have 3 HUGE projects all due the exact same week (By huge, I mean they’d each have over 50hrs worth of work invested in them).
 Being able to complete things on time wouldn’t be possible if I didn’t manage my time.